 |Lunar Development||soon||$25B||100’s of thousands||Facilitate economy, expand technology, acquire resources|

-Telling is the increasing amount of energy and effort being now allocated to recovering stores of energy.
+Telling in the above is the increasing amount of energy and effort being recently allocated to recovering stores of energy.
 Gone are the simple days of energy stores, petroleum, bubbling up out of the ground.
-Now it is pried from more and more difficult and hazardous places.
-Hence, the greater effort to obtain it.
+Now it is pried from more and more difficult and hazardous places, i.e. a lower EROEI.
 Eventually we will need more energy to obtain stores of energy than the amount of energy in the stores.
 At this moment, our supplies of energy stores will be effectively gone.

 Humanity has had exponential growth in population, knowledge, achievements and hope over the last 40 000 years.
 We have built wonders of the modern and ancient world.
 All achievements needed energy.
 Any achievements set forth in plans for the future must also consider the energy expense.
 The following table shows some of our recent progress; let’s assume that cost and energy are directly related.

 If you have examples of large energy expenditure that you’d like us to share, please contact us.

 Humanity needs energy to power themselves into the future.
 Energy fuels bodies and enables technology.
 Insufficient energy necessitates an inability to sustain people at the desired technological level.
 A sufficient energy supply means that the expected number of people will live a full life at a desired technological level.
 A reasonable strategy for civilization’s future is to ensure that there is always a greater supply of energy than the demand.
 Let’s see.